 If it is considered that the Modification Proposal is not sufficiently clear or complete to enable the preparation of the legal text, a written report setting out the reasons for this will be prepared by the Code Administrator and the Code Administrator shall refer the Modification Proposal to the next Modification Panel for determination pursuant to paragraph 9.1.3.

-Where the Modification Proposal is a User Pays Modification Proposal, the request or direction pursuant to paragraph 9.6.1(a) or (b) will be deemed to be a request for legal text in respect of a proposed amendment to the Agency Charging Statement and such legal text will be prepared at the same time the legal text prepared pursuant to paragraph 9.6.1(a) or (b).
+Not Used.

 At any time following a request for legal text pursuant to paragraph 9.6.1(a) and prior to a determination under paragraph 9.3.3(a) or paragraph 9.3.10(a) the Transporters may provide revised legal text in relation to a Modification Proposal and such legal text shall replace all earlier versions of legal text provided by the Transporters.

+The provision of legal text pursuant to these Rules shall have regard to the Legal Text Guidance Document which may be amended only by a determination of the Modification Panel in accordance with paragraph 5.1.2(a).

 Modification

 Subject to paragraph 9.7.2, the Code Administrator shall modify the Uniform Network Code or, as the case may be, the Relevant Transporter shall modify the relevant Individual Network Code in accordance with each consent given and each direction made by the Authority.